TodePond/TodePondDotCom/wikiblogarden/my-wikiblogarden/pictures/serious/readme.md

 What I should have done is - kill the feed maker every time it went buggy.
 And I should have made a better, simpler, more throwaway one each time.

 I am not developing tools, I am developing skills, and a practice of ultra-simplicity, with no compromise, [without escape](https://www.youtube.com/watch?v=eQgxFuw8f1U)!
 Software isn't a thing, it's a craft.
 A chair maker doesn't develop a single chair for years on end.
 They make more and more chairs, better chairs.
 And they don't pass on *chairs* to future generations.
 They pass on skills and knowledge and experience and expertise.
-What if we could make software work the same way.
+We should see software the same way.

 ## Throwaway solutions